 Students can choose between four different occupational areas with options to specific pathways.

 Careers in the Animal Systems pathway vary from breeding, raising, and processing animals and animal products to the care and feeding of all sorts of animals.
-There are three pathways to choose from:
+There are four pathways to choose from:

 The Environmental Systems pathway includes occupations involved in water and air pollution control, recycling, waste disposal, and public health issues.
-There are two pathways to choose from:
+There is one pathway to choose from:

 Agricultural and farm equipment mechanics are responsible for the maintenance, repair, and installation of machines that increase the efficiency of farming activities, such as planting, harvesting, and irrigating crops.
 Agricultural mechanics also service and repair smaller lawn and garden equipment operated by suburban homeowners.
 Another occupation in this pathway is a parts specialist who uses sales and customer service skills to assist internal and external clients with parts management, marketing, and equipment maintenance.
-There are two pathways to choose from:
+There is one pathway to choose from:

 Below are some examples of careers in each pathway and their mean wages.
 Visit the Occupational Employer Statistics page to find average wages for a specific occupation not listed.